-- A single aperture on either side of the car centre plane for the purpose of the exhaust exit.
+- a.
+A single aperture on either side of the car centre plane for the purpose of the exhaust exit.
 The bodywork edge of this aperture may have a maximum distance of 10mm to any point lying on the circumference of the exhaust pipe. - b.
 Apertures on either side of the car centre plane for the purpose of allowing suspension members and driveshafts to protrude through the bodywork.
 No such aperture may have an area greater than 5,000mm2 when projected onto the surface itself.
 No point on an aperture may be more than 100mm from any other point on the aperture. - c.
 For the sole purpose of allowing cooling flow exits, apertures may be added on either side of the car centre plane provided they lie within RV-RBW-APERTURE.
 The total area (per side of the car) of such apertures may be no greater than 100,000mm2.
 Furthermore, any apertures added must be arranged such that, when viewed from above, no part of RS-RBW-APERTURE may be visible through the aperture and any underlying part of the car exposed by application of an aperture must lie no further than 50mm normal to the untrimmed surface.
-For the avoidance of doubt, no part of the car exposed by application of an aperture doubt, no part of the car exposed by application of an aperture for doubt, no part of the car exposed by application of an aperture and surface.
+For the avoidance of doubt, no part of the car exposed by application of an aperture may lie external to the untrimmed surface.